- HOW TO CHOOSE

 TOTAL Hangover Fork Black

-ODYSSEY BMX FORK R15 BLACK
+TOTAL BMX TWS FORK BLACK

 We recommend choosing a fork made from 4130 CrMo steel because it's a reliable and proven material used by all the leading brands in the market.